protontypes/open-sustainable-technology/README.md

 - [Free Earth Data Science Courses & Textbooks](https://github.com/earthlab/earthlab.github.io) - A site dedicated to tutorials, course and other learning materials and resources developed by the Earth Lab team.
 - [ESM-lectures](https://github.com/nworbmot/esm-lectures) - Lecture slides for KIT Energy System Modelling course.
 - [Quantitative Plant](https://www.quantitative-plant.org/) - A website presenting image analysis software tools and models for plants.
+- [GreenCity](https://github.com/ita-social-projects/GreenCity) - Teach people in a playful and challenging way to have an eco-friendly lifestyle

 ### Open and Sustainable Technology Communities